takuoki/sheetdb/tools/sheetdb-modeler/README.md

   Set the initial value of automatic numbering.
   It can not be specified if the primary key is not numbered automatically.

+* `-private`

+  If you want to customize the interface for an external package, output the code with private mode and wrap them.

 * `-client`, `-modelset`

   You can split data into multiple spreadsheets by using the client, and modelSet option.